micro-ROS/rmw_microxrcedds/rmw_microxrcedds_c/QUALITY.md

 # Quality Declaration

-**rmw_microxrcedds_c** is a RMW implementation for ROS and micro-ROS that uses [eProsima Micro XRCE-DDS](https://github.com/eProsima/Micro-XRCE-DDS) as middleware library.
+**rmw_microxrcedds_c** is a RMW implementation for ROS 2 and micro-ROS that uses [eProsima Micro XRCE-DDS](https://github.com/eProsima/Micro-XRCE-DDS) as a middleware library.

 **rmw_microxrcedds_c** claims to be in the **Quality Level 2** category.